There are many reasons why I love journaling and why I believe you’ll love it too.

-- Use a pen and paper, and avoid screens.
+- Try journaling apps and see if they’re your thing.
 Writing on a keyboard can be way easier than handwriting for some because we’re so used to writing digitally these days.
 That’s why, when writing with a pen over paper, you have to think more about the things you want to say, which helps you analyze them.
 Besides, erasing things on your computer is easier than on paper.
 Plus, your journal is way safer if it’s physical!
 But journaling apps offer practicality and the amazing benefit of not taking any space.
 If you keep journaling for years, you’ll know that’s a huge advantage.
 Try both methods and see what you like more!

 - Do it first thing in the morning.
 Seriously.
 Journaling first thing in the morning can give your day a boost and it’ll help you face the day with a fresh mind, which is priceless.
 If mornings don’t work for you, I still recommend you pick a specific time of the day to sit and write.
 If you don’t, you’ll end up forgetting about it eventually.